You may have seen the sign up advertising a local bakery, and now you are wondering just what is artisan bread?

-You will need at least a bread machine and preferably, if you are going to use 100 percent wholemeal meal, a wheat grinder; it's difficult to purchase because those essential fatty acids go rancid quite quickly.
+You will need at least a bread machine and preferably, if you are going to use 100 percent wholemeal flour, a wheat grinder; it's difficult to purchase the real deal but important because those essential fatty acids go rancid quite quickly.
 You can read about that at does flour go bad?

 Don't bother reading any further if you have no desire to purchase a bread machine.
 By the way you can often buy them second hand very cheaply; for some reason that is beyond me they are apparently the most under utilised appliance in the kitchen.
 We use ours daily.
 Get one with a five hour cycle.